-The Trade Secrets + Restrictive Covenants practice won an early victory in an employee mobility trade secrets dispute on behalf of the defendant employee hired by a Goodwin client.
+The Trade Secrets, Employee Mobility + Non-Competes practice won an early victory in an employee mobility trade secrets dispute on behalf of the defendant employee hired by a Goodwin client.
 The defendant employee is a former employee of plaintiff Virtual Radiologic Corporation ("vRad").
 In August 2019, the employee left vRad to join Nines, Inc., a startup company based in Palo Alto, California.
 In February 2020, vRad sued the employee, alleging he had violated several restrictive covenants in his vRad employment agreement and that he had misappropriated confidential information and trade secrets

 vRad sought entry of a Temporary Restraining Order (TRO) to prevent the employee from (1) working for any other company in the teleradiology industry for a period of a year; (2) using or disclosing vRad's confidential information and trade secrets; and (3) soliciting current vRad employees.
 The Court held an evidentiary hearing on February 25 and heard arguments on the motion the following day.
 Because the defendant received notice of the motion, both sides had full opportunity to brief the motion, and the Court held an evidentiary hearing, the motion was treated as one for a preliminary injunction.